How Does Captive Insurance Work? You May Not Need It

 I have been working with clients to build captive insurance companies for more than 20 years in a variety of industries including banking, healthcare and manufacturing.
-A captive is an extraordinary tool, so don’t get me wrong when I say “you may not need a captive for that.”
-What I mean is that you don’t have to go through all of the steps and incur all of the expenses of forming and managing a captive insurer in order to retain risk.
-And while captives have their place in certain circumstances, the benefits have narrowed over the years.
-The tax deductibility of premium paid into an owned captive went away a long time ago and the insurance underwriting industry has developed more efficient ways to allow their insureds to share risk.
+A captive is an extraordinary tool, so don’t get me wrong when I say “you may not need a captive.”
+What I mean is that you don’t have to go through all of the steps and incur all of the expenses of forming and managing a captive insurer in order to better manage your risks.
 In order to better understand why you may not need a captive, it’s first important to define a captive insurance company.

 What is a Captive Insurance Company?

 A captive insurance company is a closely held insurance company whose insurance business is primarily to insure the exposures of its owners and in which the insureds are the principal beneficiaries.